Springe direkt zu Inhalt

 • Standard time to degree: 4 semesters

-• Program start: 1 October (admission is open from 17 April until 31 May)
+• Program start: 1 October (admission is open from mid-April to the end of May)

-Irrespective of the master's program, whether it's MSc Biology or MSc Biodiversity, Evolution, and Ecology, the program structure remains consistent.
-A total of 120 credit points must be earned.
+The two degree programs MSc Biology and MSc Biodiversity, Evolution, and Ecology have the same structure: A total of 120 credit points must be earned.
 The majority of these credit points can be obtained through a wide variety of courses in the supplementary area.

 Between the introductory module and the Research Project and Master’s thesis, a combined total of 60 credit points must be earned through freely chosen courses in the supplementary area.